SPACED-MAN/scss--aligner/README.md

 # scss--aligner
-Vertically and Horizontally center anything relative to its container
+Vertically and horizontally center anything relative to its container